salmanbukhari1/canvas-app/README.md

 # Project Name

 This repository contains a web application built with Next.js for the frontend and Google Cloud Functions for the backend.
-It is designed for local development using Docker for streamlined setup and environment isolation.
+It is a cloud based canvas app that allows you to make and save drawings on a canvas

 ---